-If you or your child needs urgent medical care, please go immediately to your nearest emergency room.
+If your child needs urgent medical care, please go immediately to your nearest emergency room.
 If you are unable to get to the closest hospital yourself, call 911 right away.
 Otherwise, you may want to talk with your doctor before going to the emergency room or visit your nearest urgent care clinic.

 Conditions We Treat

-Acute medical problems, such as:
+Acute medical problems

 - Allergic reactions